Jean-OIKONOMOU/10DaysOfJS_Scrimba/README.md

 This was about creating a function that takes in two parameters and then returns their sum.
 After that, we must create a function that can take in any number of parameters and then return their sum.

 ## Challenge 2 : All the Longest Strings
+Create a way to make an array of the longest strings from another given array of strings.

 ## Challenge 3 : Alternating Sums